Mt Oscar Iron Ore Project

 • Discussions that were held with ALS Laboratory supervisors at the Malaga geochemistry and metallurgical laboratories concerning the handling and testing of diamond core

 The recent visit in December 2023 to Mt Oscar Project revealed that the collars of four out of five RC drillholes of the 2009 drill campaign are intact and are available for topographic and possible downhole survey.
 With careful excavation of large rocks covering one of the drill collars it may also be available for surveys.
-The survey of these holes located on BIF Units C & D will assist with the JORC compliance for resource evaluation and if this is achieved the re-drill of these holes needs not to be done.
+The survey of these holes located in BIF Units C & D will assist with the JORC compliance for resource evaluation and if this is achieved the re-drill of these holes needs not to be done.

 Phasing Capital Investment with a Staged Development Strategy